Go to the first, previous, next, last section, table of contents.

 This is done to ensure compatibility with code produced by many

-UNIX Fortran compilers, including f2c
+UNIX Fortran compilers, including f2c, which perform the

 same transformations.